Design of a Reconfigurable Intelligent Surface-Assisted FM-DCSK-SWIPT Scheme with Non-linear Energy Harvesting Model: Conclusion

 \section{Conclusion}

-In this paper, we have developed an RIS-assisted FM-DCSK SWIPT scheme under a non-linear EH model, which can achieve high efficiency simultaneous information and power transfer.
-The proposed scheme has incorporated RIS into the DCSK-SWIPT scheme, which greatly enhances the performance of the conventional DCSK-SWIPT scheme.
+In this paper, we have developed an RIS-assisted FM-DCSK SWIPT scheme under a non-linear EH model, which can achieve high-efficient power transfer and high-reliable information transmission.
+The proposed scheme has intelligently incorporated RIS into the DCSK-SWIPT scheme, which greatly enhances the performance of the conventional DCSK-SWIPT scheme.
 In particular, a blind-channel approach has been employed.
 This approach maintains the advantage of non-coherent chaotic modulation that does not require channel estimation, thus significantly reducing energy consumption and hardware cost.
 Moreover, we have considered two deployment scenarios of the RIS, i.e., RIS-AP and RIS-DH, in the system design.
-We have also carefully analyzed the theoretical energy-shortage probability and BER of proposed scheme in both the RIS-AP and RIS-DH scenarios over the multipath Rayleigh fading channel.
-The simulated results well match with our theoretical derivations.
+We have also carefully analyzed the closed-form theoretical energy shortage probabilities and BERs of the proposed scheme in both the RIS-AP and RIS-DH scenarios over the multipath Rayleigh fading channel.
+Simulated results well match with our theoretical derivations.
 Furthermore, we have illustrated the properties of the proposed RIS-FM-DCSK-SWIPT scheme via investigating the impact of critical parameters on the system performance.
 It has also been demonstrated that the proposed RIS-FM-DCSK-SWIPT scheme is superior to existing DCSK-SWIPT scheme.
 Thanks to the aforementioned benefits, the proposed scheme can be regarded as a competitive transmission solution for low-power and low-cost wireless communication networks.